Slow Grenade

-"Slow Grenade" is a song by English singer-songwriter Ellie Goulding featuring American singer Lauv, released as the third single from Goulding's fourth studio album Brightest Blue, through Polydor Records on 30 June 2020.
+"Slow Grenade" is a song by the English singer-songwriter Ellie Goulding featuring American singer Lauv, released as the third single from Goulding's fourth studio album Brightest Blue, through Polydor Records on 30 June 2020.
 It was written by Goulding, Lauv, Leland, and its producers Joe Kearns and Oscar Görres.

 Background and release

 Goulding announced the song on social media on 29 June.
 It was released on 30 June and a lyric video was released on 3 July.